Kaffiend/electron-angular-ngrx/README.md

 │     ├── serve:hmr
 │     ├── watch:electron
 │     └── serve:electron-hmr
-└─┬ electron:launch - task chain for launching single run with no proxy.
+└─┬ launch - task chain for launching single run with no proxy.
   └─┬ <series> - this group of tasks run in series
     ├── build:app
     ├── build:electron